What is a stop-loss order

-This means that you have to sell your Apple share at $126 (=140-14) if the share price starts to fall.
+Following this logic, you will have to sell your Apple share at $126 (140-14) once the share price starts to fall.

-How much you should set up?
-It’s based on your risk preferences and strategy. risks you can bear it is the bigger it can be.
-It doesn’t worth it to use too small (i.e. 0,5%, 1%).
+How much leeway should you leave?
+It really depends on your risk preferences and strategy.
+It's not worth it to use a small stop-loss (i.e. 0,5%, 1%).

-Tim tells us the following about his experience:
+Tim Fried from Quant Investing tells us the following about his experience:

 "The best stop-loss level is one that perfectly restrains the cumulative number of dollars at risk to the smallest portion possible while giving the trade enough room to survive transitory bounces.
 In other words, a stop-loss should be activated when the market moves opposite to the predicted direction to prevent extended losses.

 Generally, stop-loss should be placed to limit the total capital at risk to lower than 2% of a trader's account balance, and preferably below 1%.
 It is worth noting that traders need to take into account their strategy to be able to place an appropriate stop-loss order."

 How to set up a stop-loss order?

 You can set up a stop-loss order when you open the position on your trading platform but you can add a stop-loss to an already existing trade.
 All you need to do is define that once the share price of Apple touches $126, you want to sell it.
 The system will execute the transaction automatically, you do not need to check the share price every five minutes.

 On Saxo Bank’s platform:

 As a rule of thumb, it’s best to think ahead and set it up when you purchase the shares.